 A. Dress warm and for the weather!
 We will still run our team in sleet and snowy weather.
 Bring extra layers.
-Upon request, we will provide hand warmers for you if you need them, at no extra cost.
 Wear old clothes that you don’t mind the dogs touching or getting muddy.
 Remember, once the dogs are hooked up and we are on the trail, anything left at the trail head- stays there!
 We cannot turn back unless for an emergency.
 If you have children not properly dressed for an excursion, we reserve the right to not provide the ride with no refund given.

 Q. Can I drive the sled or touring cart?

 Q. Am I too heavy to have the dogs pull me?

 A. People often worry when the dogs really get into “work”.
 Like when we go up hills.
 Kate has done extensive trail research and we will not be going on any terrain that is very hilly.
 Our excursions have a 350 pound weight limit with any combination of passengers.